brandonw/brandonw.github.io/content/django-get-templatetag.md

         return path

-The first thing it does is create a copy of the current GET [QueryDict](https://docs.djangoproject.com/en/dev/ref/request-response/#querydict-objects).
+The first thing the render method does is create a copy of the current GET [QueryDict](https://docs.djangoproject.com/en/dev/ref/request-response/#querydict-objects).
 A copy is made because the GET object itself is immutable.
-Using this as a starting point, the key/value pairs passed in via the tag are added (making sure to overwrite any of the current GET parameters).
+Using this as a starting point, the key/value pairs passed in via the tag are added (overwriting any of the current GET parameters).
 The path is retrieved from the request headers, and then the new GET ```QueryDict``` is checked.
 If it has any items, they are appended to the path to return the new request.

 ### Final Touches ###